auto-differentiation/xad/doc/intro.rst

 Introduction
 ============

-XAD is a fast and comprehensive C++ library for automatic differentiation.
+XAD is a fast and comprehensive open-source C++ library for automatic differentiation.
 It targets production-quality code at any scale, striving for both ease of use and high performance.

 Key features:

 * Forward and adjoint mode for any order, using operator-overloading
-* Checkpointing support (for tape memory managment)
+* Checkpointing support (for tape memory management)
 * External functions interface (to integrate external libraries)
 * Thread-safe tape
 * Formal exception-safety guarantees